Danny7226/LearningSummary/systemdesign/README.md

         * videoId, videoName, timestamp, viewCount
     * Calculate how much data storage is needed
       * DAU * daily write operation / user
+* Components of service
+  * High level design
     * How to process and store data
       * How to process data to scale, reliable and fast
       * Ask for expected delay
         * within minutes, stream processing - process data on the fly and store data for few days to a week
         * within hours, batch processing - store events in data lake and process them in background
       * Aggregate data in memory before DB IO.
         * Read data for a certain amount of time before DB IO
       * Push/Pull: With the help of a queue/stream, you have event checkpoint and infra partitioning (for e.g. hash videoId)
         * Pull model is easy to scale by simply adding more workers
         * Pull model is fault-tolerant, as data is always there and pull model can retry
         * Push model data would be lost if domain logic failed
-* Components of service
-  * High level first
-    * How data get in and get out
     * ![](https://github.com/Danny7226/LearningSummary/blob/main/systemdesign/assets/full.png) ([Source](https://www.youtube.com/watch?v=bUHFg8CZFws&t=12s))
   * Partitioner Service Client
     * Blocking IO, one thread processing one socket connection.
 Thread local to look into states of each thread stack, easy to debug